Addressing flooding in Texas’ most populous county

 After evaluating the feasibility and benefits of detention basins, the team determined that these stormwater best management practices (BMPs) would provide flood mitigation.
 The two detention basins with a combined area of 554 acres and storage capacity of 13,912 acre-feet reduced the water surface elevations on an average by 0.67 feet between I-45 and SH 249 along Cypress Creek and by about 0.3 feet between US 290 and SH 249.
 These positive results prompted a review of additional detention basins along Cypress Creek.

 In coordination with HCFCD, 10 other potential detention basin sites were evaluated.
-The recommended alternative included nine proposed detention basins with a combined area of 1,152 acres, providing a capacity of 25,546 acre-feet, reducing the water surface elevations on an average by 1.95 feet between I-45 and US 249, and completely removing 1,590 structures from the floodplain.
+The recommended alternative included nine proposed detention basins with a combined area of 1,152 acres, providing a capacity of 25,546 acre-feet, reducing the water surface elevations by 1.95 feet on average between I-45 and US 249, and completely removing 1,590 structures from the floodplain.

 While these basins do not completely mitigate the 1% annual chance flood risk to insurable structures within the project limits, they do provide significant benefits.
 A cursory review indicated a need for an extra 30,000 acre-feet of storage, in addition to the proposed 26,546 acre-feet, to mitigate the flooding problems along Cypress Creek between US 290 and Hardy Toll Road.